northsea-sec/glass-proxy/docs/origin-contribution-and-external-context.md

 - structured logs, retrieval, and programmatic search;
 - memory poisoning and agent-state integrity guidance.

-These works affect broad priority claims.
-They do not answer who independently assembled the particular Glass mechanisms, when the operator first implemented them, or whether a provider saw the work.

 ## The exact Anthropic-feature question

 The operator asked which Anthropic “cache tool solution” appeared after the earlier work.
 That phrase must not be silently resolved to whichever later feature sounds similar.
 Candidate surfaces include: